 As a small business owner, you should continuously develop tailor-made ideas to better serve customers.
 From trying out new flavors to offering a unique ordering experience, check out these coffee industry trends that will surely bring in more customers and profits to your business.

-The first coffee industry trend you really shouldn’t miss is to focus on improving customer experience.
+The first coffee industry trend you really shouldn’t miss is focusing on improving customer experience.
 From your daily operations to engaging in customer service, you should build your efforts to simplify the whole process to make things more convenient.

 - Optimize your ordering area to maximize the space for both employees and customers.